UjjwalxD/Winkle-Bot/README.md

 # winkle
-Winkle is a music bot with many features.
+Winkle is a bot with many features.